 Statebox is developing a technological stack based on a visual programming language.
-It’s not a general purpose programming language but one focused on modeling and executing processes.
-The Statebox language is built using a functional programming approach which utilizes, amongst other things, category theory, Petri nets, open games, logic programming and cryptography.
+It is focused on modeling and executing processes.
+The Statebox language is built using a functional programming approach which utilizes, amongst other things, category theory, Petri nets and cryptography.
 You can learn more on the about page

 Statebox is designed to be self-optimizing, open (technology agnostic), adaptive, terminating, error-cognizant, composable, and most distinctively—visual.

 Petri nets are the natural representation of decentralized computation and concurrency.
 By utilizing them as program models (models of computation), the entire language is diagrammatic, and this allows one to inspect the flow of the process executed by the program.
 The user immediately sees and understands the concrete realization of the abstract design by inspecting the visual representation in the form of Petri nets.
 Aside from Petri nets, most features in Statebox have a diagrammatic counterpart, so the code can be visually debugged at any level.
 The diagrammatics are guaranteed to be consistent with the underlying code they represent via mathematical results based on category theory.

 Functional programming lends itself to preserving mathematical properties when implementing code, especially if described in terms of category theory.

 Petri nets are used to glue "functions" together; Petri nets give "protocol" scaffolding; the transitions are then labeled by deterministic functions defining what computation runs as a consequence of firing transitions.